 The default sedation target is the most awake and comfortable state considered safe by clinical staff.
 For each 12 hours nursing shift, clinical staff document whether there is a clinical indication for deep sedation, such as brain injury, seizures or a requirement for advanced mechanical ventilation modes.
 If deep sedation is required, the allocated sedative agent is titrated to achieve this if feasible.
 In the absence of clinical requirement for deep sedation, the least awake target sedation state will be ‘brief eye contact made in response to voice’ (RASS score of -2).
 The additional use of daily sedation breaks is at the discretion of the caring clinical teams.

 Staff in participating ICUs receive training in the trial protocol prior to recruiting patients.
 RASS score is recorded every 4 hours.
-The bedside algorithms recommend changes to sedation drug (according to group allocation) based on responses to RASS scores (see supplementary material).
+The bedside algorithms recommend changes to sedation drug (according to group allocation) based on responses to RASS scores (see supplementary file 1).
 Patients receive opioid infusions for analgesia as clinically indicated.
 Patients who require additional sedation or treatment, for example for agitation, receive this according to local practice.

 Patients receiving norepinephrine or other vasopressors at enrolment can be commenced on lower doses of alpha2-agonist.
 This is suggested when the dose of norepinephrine is more than 0.15 micrograms/kg/min.
 Patients who develop hypotension and/or bradycardia in any treatment group are managed according to local practices using fluids and/or vasopressors.
 Sedative drugs can be reduced or stopped based on clinical discretion.
 In the alpha2-agonist groups, if the patient’s heart rate decreases to less than 50/minute, the alpha2-agonist is stopped until the heart rate increases to greater than 50/minute.
 Re-starting the allocated sedative regimen is encouraged once cardiovascular instability has improved.